-Other franchise-tagged players will hold out of training camp and preseason in protest.
-However, the player normally reports to the team either in time for the first game of the season or during the season itself.
+We have seen franchise-tagged players hold out of training camp and preseason in protest.
+However, the player will often report to the team either in time for the first game of the season or during the season itself.

 In 2018, Le’Veon Bell refused to play on the franchise tag.
-Bell had already played on the franchise tag in 2017 and was not happy to be franchised for a second straight season.
-The Steelers then had the option to franchise tag Bell for a third time in 2019.
+Bell had already played on the franchise tag in 2017.
+Thus, he was not happy to be franchised for a second straight season.
+The Steelers then had the option to give the franchise tag to Bell for a third time in 2019.
 However, with the potential cost escalating to around $25 million, the Steelers chose not to do so.